islamic-network/islamic.network/terms-and-conditions.md

 All services offered by Islamic Network are subject to the following:

-Akk websites, applications, services and APIs are made available in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+All websites, applications, services and APIs are made available in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.